 Selecting this check box restricts the marker delay setting range to the dynamic range.
-In this range the delay can be set without restarting the marker and the signal.
+In this range the delay can be set without restarting the marker and signal.

-SOUR: TRIG: OUTP: DEL: FIX ON
+Remote-control command: SOUR:TRIG:OUTP:DEL:FIX ON

 Clock Dialog

 The Clock dialog is used to select and configure the clock source.
 The Clock dialog is accessed via the Baseband block.